bryanbharper/philectrosophy/src/Server/public/blog.posts/path-routing-with-the-safe-stack.md

 - Each page has its own URL that can be shared or visited directly.
 - We can use the browser's *Back* button to retrace our steps.

 However, not all is well in the world.
 The `#` prefixing all of our Urls is more troublesome than it might seem.
-Search engines like Google won't index pages that begin with a `#`.
-Additionally, some embedded apps like [Disqus](https://disqus.com/) aren't `#` compatible.
-Lastly, hashes are a bit unseemly, in my opinion at least.
+Many external tools such as Google's search or [Disqus](https://disqus.com/) won't index pages that begin with a hash.
+Beyond that, you have to admit that hashes are a bit unseemly.
+Wouldn't it be nice to have a clean route without any funky symbols?
 In general, the use of hash routing is regarded as an out of date practice.

 The source code for the changes above can be found on the [feliz-hash](https://github.com/brharper-clgx/safe-stack-path-routing/tree/feliz-hash) branch of the repo.